godotengine/godot-docs/tutorials/physics/large_world_coordinates.rst

   visible jittering when far away from the world origin.

 2D rendering currently doesn't benefit from increased precision when large world coordinates are enabled.
-This can cause visible vertex snapping to occur when far away from the world origin (starting from a few million pixels at typical zoom levels).
+This can cause visible model snapping to occur when far away from the world origin (starting from a few million pixels at typical zoom levels).
 2D physics calculations will still benefit from increased precision though.